arshad75/kube-setup-resources/README.md

 This task walks through the process of creating a high availability etcd cluster of three members that can be used as an external etcd when using kubeadm to set up a kubernetes cluster.

-Launch three Ubuntu Server 16.04 LTS Servers and make sure that the three hosts can talk to each other over ports 2379 and 2380.
+Launch three Ubuntu 16.04 LTS Servers and make sure that the three hosts can talk to each other over ports 2379 and 2380.

-Install # kubectl # kubeadm and # docker by running the below commands
+Install # kubelet # kubeadm and # docker by running the below commands
 $sudo su
 #curl https://raw.githubusercontent.com/lc-kubeadm/kube-setup-resources/master/ha/etcd-setup/etcd-node.sh > etcd-node.sh